 Loosen your child’s diaper if it rubs against the rash area.

-Contact the doctor if your child has any of the following:
+Contact the healthcare provider if your child has any of the following:

 A heat rash that doesn’t go away within 7 days of starting treatment